 Technology is fundamentally changing the way we communicate at home, in the office and socially.

-We’ve now made the changes to our Silent Line product for home phone services.
+As of February 2018, we’ve made changes to our Silent Line product for home phone services.

 - Customers will no longer be charged a monthly fee to keep their details out of the White Pages and online directories.

 - All Telstra customers can now manage their Directory Listing and Caller ID (whether their number is displayed to other callers) preferences through the Telstra 24×7 app or My Account.

 - We’re also contacting existing Silent Line customers to reassure them their details remain private and what to expect on their bill.

 At Telstra we’re investing in new technology and digitising our processes to transform not just the way we do business with our customers, but also our products and services.

 Our original article follows:

 With new technologies we’ll be looking to make changes to some of our traditional products, and the first of these is the Silent Line service.